Vidhika-Bajaj/project3/README.md

 ## Description

-This program is a simple contract for cricket matches, providing the details of match scheduling and injuries during the match, getting the results accordingly.
-It contains four functions that are: First Match, that is responsible for the finalCall value using assert statement means if there will be a match then the finalCall value will get incremented by 3 and if not then it will remain the same and print one message too along with the calling of Matchtoday(public variable) using require technique, Second CancelledMatch, is responsible for reverting the match schedule using Matchtoday variable, Third getCal, for returning finalCall value, Fourth InjuryHappened for returning the result of the Medical variable if it is needed or not using revert technique.
+This program is a simple contract for train schedules, providing the details of train scheduling and accidents if happens any, getting the results accordingly.
+It contains four functions that are: First Train, which is responsible for the finalCall value using assert statement means if there will be a train then the finalCall value will get incremented by 3 and if not then it will remain the same and print one message too along with the calling of TrainArrival(public variable) using require technique, Second TrainCancelled, is responsible for reverting the train schedule using TrainArrival variable, Third getCal, for returning finalCall value, Fourth Accident for returning the result of the Ambulance variable if it is needed or not, using revert technique.

 ## Getting Started
 ### Executing program